EdDataScienceEES/tutorial-Abigail-Louise/index.md

 <mark> Tip: By putting the whole code for a plot in brackets () the plot will appear in your bottom right window without you having to call them! </mark>

+To view all three plots at once we can add them to a single panel:

 ```r
 # Arranging plots in a single panel
 (grid.arrange(sparrow_urban, sparrow_farmland, sparrow_forest, nrow = 1,        # Creating panel of 3 plots on 1 row